NerdPractitioner/stelligent-university/06-auto-scaling/README.md

 _How long did it take for the new instance to spin up?
 How long before it was marked as healthy?_

+> A little over 2 minutes and 3 before it was healthy

 #### Lab 6.2.2: Scale Out

 Watch your stack and your ASG in the web console as you do this lab.